Chart Color Schemes

 Waverton was found to be more culturally diverse than the vast majority of local markets in Australia, upon assessment of a range of language and cultural background related metrics

-Waverton's population was found to have a higher cultural diversity compared to most local markets, with 23.1% speaking a language other than English at home and 38.5% born overseas.
-Christianity is the predominant religion in Waverton, accounting for 40.8% of its population.
-Notably, Judaism is overrepresented in Waverton at 0.8%, compared to 1.0% across Greater Sydney.
+Waverton's population showed higher cultural diversity, with 23.1% speaking a language other than English at home and 38.5% born overseas.
+Christianity was the predominant religion, accounting for 40.8%.
+Notably, Judaism was slightly overrepresented in Waverton at 0.8%, compared to 1.0% in Greater Sydney.

 Frequently Asked Questions - Diversity